sfeir-open-source/sfeir-school-rxjs/README.md

 You can view the slides [here](https://sfeir-open-source.github.io/sfeir-school-rxjs/).

-# Exercises (Not the tchat)
+# Exercises (Not the chat)

-To run exercises, you have to go to "exercises" directory, run `npm install` to init the dependancies.
+To run exercises, you have to go to "exercises" directory, run `npm install` to init the dependencies.

-⚠️ You have to use Node 11+ to execute thoses exercises because some of the function used in javascript require node 11.
+⚠️ You have to use Node 11+ to execute these exercises because some functions used in JavaScript require node 11.

-## Run exercises (Not the tchat)
+## Run exercises (Not the chat)

-To run an exercise, you can first `npm run tsc XXX/FILE.ts` and after `node XXX/FILE.js` or run the script corresponding to exercise:
+To run an exercise, you can first run `npm run tsc XXX/FILE.ts` and after `node XXX/FILE.js` or run the script corresponding to exercise:

 - `npm run 00`
 - `npm run 0-intro`